 The Effective Thesis project aims to assist students in their thesis topic choice and direct their attention to areas that have the potential to greatly improve the world.
 Choosing a final thesis topic is an important step in researchers’ trajectories, yet there doesn’t seem to be much assistance provided through standard channels.
-Moreover, the consideration of how much could the progress on the given question improve the world often does not receive a lot of attention.
-We try to stir students’ inspiration by suggesting research paths which are important from this perspective yet neglected and thus could provide opportunities for higher impact via research.
-We also provide feedback on topic ideas, connect students with researchers who are already working in the given areas and connect them with other students working on similar issues.
+Moreover, the consideration of how much progress on a given question could improve the world often does not receive a lot of attention.
+We try to spark students' inspiration by suggesting research paths which are important from this perspective yet neglected and which could thus provide opportunities for higher impact via research.
+We also provide feedback on topic ideas, connect students with researchers who are already working in the same area and connect them with other students working on similar issues.

 Martin Račák - significant help with web development

 Vojtěch Veselý - significant help with web development

 Jakub Zárybnický - significant help with web development

 Caleb Huffman - help with running our Facebook community

 And a big thank you also goes to all our coaches, funders and other supporters.